CC by SA 2.0

 - Encourage them to try new challenges and celebrate them for it.
 Phrases like ‘Well done, that was hard, and you managed it’ are good.

 - Reassure them it's OK to make mistakes and that it's all part of growing up.
-If you make a mistake, admit it and say sorry, to show them getting it wrong is not the end of the world and happens to everyone.
+If you make a mistake, admit it and say sorry, to demonstrate that getting it wrong is not the end of the world and happens to everyone.

 - Encourage them to talk openly with you about what they see and do online, and remind them that what other people put on social media doesn’t necessarily reflect their reality.